 Job Outlook: 10% growth

-These professionals are responsible for ensuring an individual or company’s tax information is accurate and done properly.
+These professionals are responsible for ensuring an individual or company’s tax information is accurate and done correctly.

 They are responsible for preparing and examining financial records.
-They work to ensure that records are accurate and that taxes are paid properly and on time.
+They ensure that records are accurate and that taxes are paid correctly and on time.

 3. Budget Analyst